Balsam fir (Abies balsamea)

 Fruit (seed)

 Cones are upright on the branches, purple and oblong, measuring 2 to 4 inches long.
 They ripen in the autumn of the first year.
 Cone scales are wider than long.
-Seeds have very wide wings and, when ripe, fall together with the scales of the cone, leaving the hard central axis standing upright on twig like a spike.
+Seeds have very wide wings and, when ripe, fall together with the scales of the cone, leaving the hard central axis standing upright on the twig like a spike.

 Range